Rescheduled theatre – a rolling list of shows you can now see in 2021 or 2022

 Polka Theatre – The theatre is now set to re-open to the public in spring 2021, with winter productions rescheduled.

-New Vic Theatre – the venue, based in Newcastle-under-Lyme, has rescheduled its production of The Company of Wolves until 2021.
+New Vic Theatre – the venue, based in Newcastle-under-Lyme, has rescheduled its productions of Marvellous and The Company of Wolves until 2021.

 Identical – The new musical by Stiles and Drew, based on The Parent Trap, will now run in 2021.
 Dates are tbc.